rvk8787/IDS6938-SimulationTechniques/Homework1/Readme.md

 //////////////////////////////////////////////////////////////////////////////////////////

-I Would like to take one of the late days to submit the completed Readme file and the final report.
+I Would like to take two of the late days to submit the completed Readme file and the final report.
 I have a partially working jello cube simulation and uploaded it.

 Completed Parts
 -> Part 1